Battle of Petroe: Battle

 Both sides sent soldiers out to forage and collect wood, and over several days, the soldiers from both camps, often friends or relatives, met one another and tried to persuade the other side to defect.
 Initially, the commanders of the two armies tried to take advantage of this, sending "men skilled in argument" to induce the other side to defect, but without much effect.
 Eventually Isaac Komnenos ordered his men to stay closer to their camp, and to be more careful in contact with the loyalists.
 This was interpreted by the loyalist soldiers as a sign of weakness, and they urged the proedros Theodore to fight.
-Reluctantly, the latter agreed to leave Sophon and encamp at Petroes, some 15 stadia (c.
+Reluctantly, the latter agreed to leave Sophon and encamp at Petroe, some 15 stadia (c.
 2.8 km, 1.7 mi) from the rebel camp.

 Finally, on 20 August, Komnenos marched out his forces and arrayed them for battle on a plain called, according to Michael Attaleiates, Polemon or Hades (Haides according to Skylitzes).
 Kekaumenos commanded the left wing; Romanos Skleros the right; and Komnenos positioned himself in the centre.
 On the imperial side, the magistros Aaron was stationed on the left wing with Lykanthes, Pnyemios the Iberian (commander of the forces of Charsianon) and the patrikios Randolf the Frank as his lieutenants; Basil Tarchaneiotes (the stratelates of the western armies) was positioned on the right; and the centre was commanded by the proedros Theodore.

 In the ensuing battle, the imperial left wing under Aaron completely routed the rebel right wing.
 Pursuing them to the rebel camp, he captured Romanos Skleros there and was on the cusp of seizing the rebel camp and victory along with it: Skylitzes reports that Komnenos was on the verge of fleeing to Nicaea.
 However, Aaron hesitated, and allowed the rebel army time to reverse the situation.
 In the centre, Komnenos held out against heavy loyalist pressure.
 Psellos reports that four "Tauroscythian" (an anachronistic term for the Russians) mercenaries tried to kill him, but failed; indeed, by attacking him simultaneously from two sides, their lances got stuck in his armour and kept him aloft, balanced in the middle.
 On the rebel left, Kekaumenos routed the loyalist right, breaching their camp and destroying their tents.
 As the camp was situated on a height and was widely visible, this encouraged the rebels and dejected the loyalists, who collapsed and fled.
 Although Skylitzes writes that "many more were taken prisoner than were killed" in the subsequent pursuit, the loyalists suffered many killed, including the generals Maurokatakalos, Pnyemios and Katzamountes.
 Nikephoros Botaneiates won particular renown at this point: Randolf the Frank was caught up in the rout when he saw Botaneiates leading an attacking division.
 Shouting a war cry, Randolf turned and attacked Botaneiates; the two engaged in single combat until Randolf's sword broke and he was captured.